 Claire Furbey (she/her) – Integrative Counsellor

-Appointments on Mondays and Tuesdays
+Appointments on Mondays (in person) and Tuesdays (online)

 Claire is a qualified Integrative Psychotherapist with a focus on Person Centred Counselling.
 She is specially trained to work with children and young people and has over 13 years’ experience.
 She has worked within both mainstream and specialist educational settings, and with a wide range of issues including: low self-esteem and confidence; anxiety; autism and neurodiversity; anger; family break up; domestic abuse; emotional literacy; relationships, gender and sexuality; grief and bereavement; being looked after and adopted from care; abuse and trauma.